-If there is damage:
+If There is Damage:

-- If there is any damage caused by the driver that is covered it should be marked on the condition report and signed by the driver as their fault before they are paid.
+- On the condition report, any damage caused by the covered driver should be noted.
+It should also be signed by the driver as their fault before they are paid.

 - If for any reason you do not have or get a carrier-signed Bill of Lading or Condition Report after your vehicle has been delivered showing the damage on the report with the carrier’s acknowledgment it is impossible to get your claim filed.
 It is up to you and/or your pickup and delivery contacts to make sure your carrier is following this procedure.
 If they are not following this procedure, unless special arrangements are made that specify otherwise, contact your Agent at Mercury Immediately.

-- Keys: You must provide the selected carrier with keys to the ignition, trunk, gas cap and any locked compartment.
+- Keys: You must provide the selected carrier with keys to the ignition, trunk, gas cap, and any locked compartment.
 Please have copies of your keys made and leave only the copies (keep your original set of keys) after you have checked to ensure that the copies fit all devices/compartments.

 - Don’t Fill Your Gas Tank: Due to DOT weight regulations, we recommend that your gas tank be less than a ¼ tank.

-- Do not Over-pack: Light and soft personal items.
-Luggage or small boxes may be shipped inside the trunk only (100 lbs max).
-An infant car seat and spare tire with a jack are integral parts of the vehicle, so they may be included.
-You will/may be asked for additional compensation if your vehicle is over-packed or require removing anything that is not permanently mounted or bolted to the vehicle.
+- Do not Overpack: Light and soft personal items.
+You can transport luggage or small boxes inside the trunk only (100 lbs max).
+An infant car seat and a spare tire with a jack are integral parts of the vehicle.
+Thus they may be included.
+You will/may be asked for additional compensation if your car is over-packed or the service may require removing anything that is not permanently mounted or bolted to the vehicle.
 NOTHING obstructing views out of the windows.
 This is mandatory and is for the safety of our crew.
-Our crew often must load these vehicles on to the trailer with the mirrors folded in, using only the windows.
+Our crew often must load these vehicles onto the trailer with the mirrors folded in, using only the windows.
 If their view is obstructed the potential for damage and injury increases greatly.